 Sword & Sorcery by Ares games, was a kickstarter from 2015, which delivered in 2017 and is now back with a new core set called Ancient Chronicles > Kickstarter.

-My initial impressions on the contents were that this is a top quality game.
-The models are awesome by plastic miniatures standards, i was so impressed by the detail, with alternate poses for the enemies, and the plastic is not brittle but solid enough to the touch.
-The hero model detail beats Descent 2nd edition, and while there is not quite the monster variety in the first storyline, enemies do come in three colours (green, blue, red) which have different abilities and responses which will increase gameplay variety.
-However the kickstarter set does have a lot more monsters for forthcoming expansions, so there will be a lot more choice in the future after you finish the first storyline.
-The purple boss models are quite superb, and whilst I was certainly not planning to paint this set, some of the models are so tempting now.
+When i received the original release, initial impressions on the contents were that this is a top quality game.
+The box and contents were in perfect condition which is always pleasing to see from the postal lottery, a few models needing the usual warming up and cooling to straighten the weapons, but this was very easy and the plastic responded well to this task.
+The models are very good by plastic miniatures standards, maybe slightly soft on some thinner weapons, but i was impressed by the detail, with alternate poses for the enemies, and the plastic is not brittle with purple boss models being quite superb.
+The hero model heroes are larger than Descent 2nd edition, and while there is not huge monster variety used in the first storyline, enemies do come in three colours (green, blue, red) which have different abilities and responses which will increase gameplay variety.
+The kickstarter set does have a load more monsters for forthcoming expansions, so there will be a lot more choice in the future after you finish act one.

 The rule and storybook are well done, the quality is very nice, there is an index, and whilst there seems a lot of rules to digest, they make sense and are easy to understand.
-It takes more learning the ropes than Descent 2nd edition i feel, but this also makes a deeper game once the initial curve is over.
+It takes more learning the ropes than Descent 2nd edition, but this also makes a deeper game once the initial learning curve is over.
 Of particular note is that heroes can be played as either lawful or chaotic nature, which also changes their skills, and this is a pretty neat idea not seen in any of its peers.